+Associate Professors: T. Sledge (Chair)

+Instructor: C. Metcalf, B. Oleis

-Associate Professors: T. Sledge (Chair), J. Clark Instructor: C. Metcalf Director of Flight Operations: C. Cooper Chief Flight Instructor: J. Saia Assistant Flight Instructors: F. Whittington, E. McClure Flight Instructor: R. Glasgow (662) 846-4205
+Director of Flight Operations: C. Cooper

+Chief Flight Instructor: J. Saia

+Assistant Chief Flight Instructors: R. Glasgow

+Flight Instructor: M. Mahos

+Part-time Instructors: J. Clark

+(662) 846-4205

 The objective of the Department of Commercial Aviation is to prepare students for a variety of opportunities in the aviation industry: the airlines, aircraft manufacturing, airport management, air traffic control, and military aviation.
 Graduates of this program would serve as members of flight crews, air traffic control specialists, and executives with supervisory and managerial responsibilities at all levels.